 Construction accidents frequently lead to life-altering injuries.
 These debilitating injuries could make it impossible for you to meet your basic daily needs, much less hold down a construction job in the future.
 The good news is that an injury at a construction site could entitle you to a monetary award.

 Did you suffer an injury on a Texas construction site?
 You deserve to be compensated for your injury.
-Let the team at the Domingo Garcia Law Office fight for your right to compensation.
-Call a construction accident lawyer in Dallas or complete our contact form to access a free consultation today.
+Let the team at Domingo Garcia fight for your right to compensation.
+Call a construction accident lawyer in Dallas or complete our contact form for a free consultation today.